darkboldman/oncosolution-v2/src/content/blog/sensor-calibration-guide.md

 isDraft: false
 ---

-# Get the Best from Your Smart Lighting System – With Onco Solutions

 Smart lighting is only as smart as the sensors behind it.
 Whether you’re using motion detectors, daylight sensors, or occupancy sensors, accurate calibration is essential for performance, efficiency, and reliability.